 Tremor is an involuntary shaking of your limbs or face.
 It’s a common symptom of Parkinson’s disease that’s caused by a lack of the chemical dopamine in the brain.
 Dopamine helps to keep your body movements smooth and coordinated.

-About 80 percent of people with Parkinson’s disease experience tremors.
+About 80 percent of people with PD experience tremors.
 Sometimes it’s the very first sign you have the disease.
-If tremor is your main symptom, you probably have a mild and slowly progressing form of the disease.
+If tremor is your main symptom, you may have a mild and slowly progressing form of the disease.

 A Parkinson’s tremor happens when your body is at rest.
 This is what separates it from other types of shaking.
 Moving the affected limb will often stop the tremor.

 The tremor might start in one limb or side of your body.
 Then it can spread within that limb — for example, from your hand to your arm.
 The other side of your body might eventually shake as well, or the tremor could stay on just the one side.

 A tremor may be less disabling than other Parkinson’s symptoms, but it’s highly visible.
 Also, tremor can get worse as your PD progresses.

 Dyskinesia is an uncontrollable movement in a part of your body, like your arm, leg, or head.
 It can look like: